Common Sense, Christian, Conservative

 9. Missouri, with its more than 2 million rural county residents, is among the states with the least broadband access.
 The current strategy is for the government to contribute grants to businesses and other entities expanding high speed internet access.
 A plan always toted by republicans as being "Socialist" since it involves the government and social improvment.
 Much of rural Randolph country, which is part of District 6, only have access to one broadband provider, according to the FCC.
 Do you believe high speed internet improvements should be a major priority for all elected officials?

 Yes, We should do whatever we can to facilitate the private sector providing High Speed Internet to rural Missouri.
+Republican Legislator Louis Riggs sponsored and passes a bill this session ho help bring broad band Internet access to rural Missouri.
+It appears that Republicans do want to solve the problems you are talking about.

 10. Finally; You have stated in your most recent video that voters can contact you.
 This is my third attempt to get answers to questions...you have refused.
 You do however, mention voters can contact you with donations.
 How do the voters in district 6 know what kitchen table issues you stand for unless you let the public know?
 Your Democratic opponent supports transparency and has agreed to address the concerns of the citizens of the 6th District.